Schuler tuning: Principle

-where L is the mean radius of Earth in meters and g is the local acceleration of gravity in metres per second per second.
+where L is the mean radius of Earth, and g is the local acceleration of gravity.

 Application

 A pendulum the length of the Earth's radius is impractical, so Schuler tuning doesn't use physical pendulums.
 Instead, the electronic control system of the inertial navigation system is modified to make the platform behave as if it were attached to a pendulum.
 The inertial platform is mounted on gimbals, and an electronic control system keeps it pointed in a constant direction with respect to the three axes.
 As the vehicle moves, the gyroscopes detect changes in orientation, and a feedback loop applies signals to torquers to rotate the platform on its gimbals to keep it pointed along the axes.

 To implement Schuler tuning, the feedback loop is modified to tilt the platform as the vehicle moves in the north–south and east–west directions, to keep the platform facing "down".
 To do this, the torquers that rotate the platform are fed a signal proportional to the vehicle's north–south and east–west velocity.
 The turning rate of the torquers is equal to the velocity divided by the radius of Earth R: